ChloeS5/CompVisionProject/README.md

 ## Setup
 1. Install Java 17 or 21 (check that java -version in terminal shows 17 or 21)
-3. Run ./gradlew clean shadowJar in terminal -> you will get build/libs/CompVisionProject.jar
+3. Run ./gradlew clean shadowJar in terminal -> this gets build/libs/CompVisionProject.jar
 4. On Mac run java -jar CompVisionProject.jar OR on Windows run java -jar CompVisionProject.jar

 ## Feature